Vernal Pool Tours

 Wednesday, September 26, 2018

-All tours begin at 3:30pm and last approximately 2 hours.
+All tours begin at 3:30pm and last approximately 2 hours and are open to the public.
+Private tours also available, please email firstname.lastname@example.org for more information.

-Join the Land Council for an exciting and educational afternoon aboard Shearwater Cruises Shearwater 47′ power catamaran with Captain Blair Perkins, NLC Executive Director Cormac Collier, Resource Ecologist Emily Molden, and Oyster Farmer Simon Edwardes for a tour of Head of the Harbor, and and exploration of Fifth Bend Oyster Farm.
+Join the Land Council for an exciting and educational afternoon aboard Shearwater Excursions Shearwater 47′ power catamaran with Captain Blair Perkins, NLC Executive Director Cormac Collier, Resource Ecologist Emily Molden, and Oyster Farmer Simon Edwardes for a tour of Head of the Harbor, and an exploration of Fifth Bend Oyster Farm.
 Along the way you’ll learn more about oysters and their role in the ecology of the harbor.
 Tickets are limited and advance registration is required.
-Stay tuned for more details, and an announcement when registration has begun!
+Email email@example.com to register!

 Monarch Tagging Day